+4. Follow the rest of the instructions in the online forms.
+More detail on the forms can be seen in the PDF here.
 When you have completed the process, you will receive an email from policesolutions.ca confirming that your application has been submitted.

-The VSC takes several weeks (see Processing Times on the main page).
-When your VSC has been completed, you will receive another email from policesolutions.ca with instructions how to download the file.
+6. When your VSC has been completed, you will receive another email from policesolutions.ca with instructions how to download the file.
 You should do this promptly as it will be deleted after 90 days.

-The final step is to send an email to PoliceReferenceCheckOffice@tdsb.on.ca including the following:
+7. Send an email to PoliceReferenceCheckOffice@tdsb.on.ca including the following:

 The VSC document you downloaded